Kalyani7744/purviewlab/modules/module11.md

  ![ALT](../images/module11/M11-T5-img11.png)

 13.The dialog below should pop up.
-Enter name **"key-purview-secret"** for your secret and copy/paste the Storage Account Key value from your clipboard.
-Hit Create to store your newly created secret.
+Enter name **`key-purview-secret`** for your secret and copy/paste the Storage Account Key value from your clipboard.
+Hit **Create** to store your newly created secret.

    ![ALT](../images/module11/M11-T5-img12.png)